noam87/noamswebsite/content/r/problem.md

 Here's an nteresting puzzle:

-One can leave out one letter, "e", then another, and measure at what rate does understandability decrease for people (until eventually it's complete gibberish).
-Also, given a large enough audience, one could try different combinations of letter order and distribute those randomly, and measure the same... the question being:
+One can leave out one letter, "e", then another, then another... and measure at what rate does understandability decrease for people (until eventually it's complete gibberish).
+Also, given a large enough audience, one could try different combinations of letter-removal order and distribute those randomly, and measure the same... the question being:

 * Which letters are the most vital to understanding written English? or